gdmoney/aws-lambda-github-actions/README.md

 - GitHub > Actions > New workflow > set up a workflow yourself
   - modify the parameters below and copy & paste in the editor

-- Lambda function will be updated every time `lambda_function.py`, `urls.py`, or `update-lambda.yml` files are modified and changes are pushed to the `master` branch

 ### Parameters
 - **`files`** - folder containing the function code and any dependencies